celeron1ghz/lambda-ses-receive/README.md

 # lambda-ses-receive
-Receive emails from SES and it forward to specified address
+Receive emails from SES and it forward to specified email address

 ## ENVIRONMENT VARIABLES